 What a lot of emerging artists don’t bargain for is the fact that when you commit to a creative career, you become a double agent.
 Every artist is also a grant writer.
 Getting a grant or other similar application-based award, like a residency, can mean full support of projects or production of work and living cost, for anything from a few weeks to even years.

 It’s undeniable that grants are an impactful and often even a necessary aspect of making a body of work.
-Unfortunately, what makes you an incredible artist (thinking outside the box, looking at the big picture over small details, valuing creativity over convention) might also be what makes you a terrible grant writer.
-Amazing artists are often overlooked because of poor grant proposals.
-Avoid missing out on funding because of a bad proposal with this step-by-step approach to creating a winning one.
+Unfortunately, what makes you an incredible artist (thinking outside the box, looking at the big picture over small details, valuing creativity over convention) might also be what makes you terrible at writing an art proposal.
+Amazing artists are often overlooked because of poor art grant proposals.
+So avoid missing out on funding with this step-by-step guide on how to write an art proposal.